-Frames shall be installed plumb, level, and rigid in accordance with ANSI/SDI A250.11 and with HMMA 840.
+Frames shall be installed plumb, level and rigid in accordance with ANSI/SDI A250.11 and with HMMA 840.
 Doors shall be installed in accordance with HMMA 840.

-Coordinate with all wall construction types for proper anchor placement.
+Coordinate with masonry and stud wall construction for proper anchor placement and with installation of glazing.
 All door frames installed in masonry construction shall be completely filled with the masonry mortar utilized to install the masonry units or be fully grouted with non-shrink grout after installation of the frame.
 All door frames installed in cast-in-place concrete structures shall be fully grouted with non-shrink grout.